analyticascent/stylext/README.md

 This is obviously a *low-dimensional* problem, and relatively easy to code for in most programming languages.
 Most will allow you to solve the problem with five or fewer lines of code.

 But consider a scenario involving *high-dimensional* data, such as raw text.
 Text can be *vectorized* - that is, quantified by things like how often unique words, or even multi-word sequences appear in a document.
 Those corresponding values can be used as a "statistical fingerprint" of how to distinguish text samples from each other.
-But as you can imagine, writing a series of "if, then, else" statements to account for every possible arrangement of words in a document.
+But as you can imagine, writing a series of "if, then, else" statements to account for every possible arrangement of characters in a document (or social media post) is unworkable.

 Stylext uses a *supervised machine learning* approach to the task at hand.
-Rather than try to write separate conditional statements for every possible arrangement of 140 characters (this project was completed in the spring of 2016).
+Rather than try to write separate conditional statements for every possible arrangement of 140 characters (this project was completed in the spring of 2016), you simply train it with sample data coming from the users you wish to distinguish.
 There are literally orders of magnitude more ways of writing a tweet than there are atoms in the entire solar system (10<sup>250</sup> combinations using alphanumeric characters in English alone).
 It would be impractical to write a conditional statement for each of these!
 Machine learning on the other hand will only require that we have enough labeled examples to train a text classifier to "fingerprint" one Twitter user from another.

 ---